jnv/bitoff.org/posts/2022-06-30-reading.am/index.md

 > "Share what you're reading.
 Not what you like.
 Not what you find interesting.
 Just what you're reading."

-{% figure "homepage.png", alt="Screenshot of the Reading homepage with a list of posted links and title Some people are reading this stuff." %}
+{% figure "homepage.png", "Screenshot of the Reading homepage with a list of posted links and title Some people are reading this stuff." %}
 Reading homepage.
 {% endfigure %}

 Whenever I read something on the web, I used a bookmarklet (or extension, or email) to post the link to Reading.

-{% figure "overlay.png", alt='A screenshot of a web page with Reading\'s overlay with "yep", "nope", and "share" buttons' %}
+{% figure "overlay.png", 'A screenshot of a web page with Reading\'s overlay with "yep", "nope", and "share" buttons' %}
 Reading overlay on the page.
 {% endfigure %}